 As our class exceeds the maximum recommended capacity of our classroom under social distancing guidelines, we will be following the A/B schedule for our class meetings.
 This means that only half of you will attend in person classes each day, with the rest of you attending virtually through a live Zoom meeting.
-You will be divided into two groups that will alternate: half of you will come to the classroom on Monday and Wednesday, and the other half will come on Tuesday and Friday.
+A schedule will be posted on Blackboard before the start of the semester indicating which group you're in and what days you should plan to come to the classroom.